nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

 - Windows: the full `DSWindow` grammar — `..` bounds, open ends, `(`/`]`
   bound adjustment, count/size suffixes (`K`/`M`/`G`/`T`, `KB`…`TiB`,
   compound `1g24m`), comma-separated intervals, and the structural window-suffix sugar on source strings (`base.fvec[0..1M)`).
+The serialized structured form — a list of `{min_incl, max_excl}` maps — and bare counts (`[0..N)`) are accepted on the `window:` key.
   Intervals that select no records are rejected at parse.
 Readers apply the first interval and clamp both bounds to the data.
+- Profiles: facets a profile does not declare resolve from `default` implicitly, before any explicit `extends` — published sized profiles (`100k`, `1m`, ...) carry a windowed base and their own neighbor facets and inherit the rest, matching the expanded layout the publishing toolchain emits.
 - Prefetch: caller-supplied record windows on any facet via `prefetchPlan`, `prefetch`, and `prefetchInBackground` on `TestDataView`, with `WholeFacetFallback` consent gating, chunk-level